 Prior to building the long-wheelbase YJ's, Tuzla produced a number of Jeep Gladiator-based personnel carriers for the Turkish Army.
 This one was photographed in Istanbul in 1966 by Wolfgang Sievers.
 (Photo from the Wolfgang Sievers photographic archive at the National Library of Australia.)
 With rear fender extensions, this appears to be the dual-rear-wheels version of the truck.

 Historic Military Vehicles Directory by the late Bart Vanderveen includes this photo of the Turkish Gladiator, and mentions the existence of the 1.5-ton DRW version.
 The bodywork was apparently designed by Kaiser to be simpler to produce overseas than the standard Gladiator sheet metal.
 (But American-built Gladiators were also exported to Turkey by Kaiser Jeep International Corp. in the 1960s.)

-Thanks to Serhat Güvenç for sending his photos. -- Derek Redmond
+Thanks to Sinan Nasirli and Serhat Güvenç for the photos. -- Derek Redmond